-Syntax: header [COMPARATOR] [MATCH-TYPE] <header-names: string-list> <key-list: string-list>
+Usage: header [COMPARATOR] [MATCH-TYPE] <header-names: string-list> <key-list: string-list>

-The "header" test evaluates to true if any header name matches any key.
+The "header" test evaluates to true if the value of any of the named headers, ignoring leading and trailing whitespace, matches any key.
 The type of match is specified by the optional match argument, which defaults to ":is" if not specified, as specified in section 2.6.

-Like address and envelope, this test returns true if any combination of the string-list and key-list arguments match.
+Like address and envelope, this test returns true if any combination of the header-names list and key-list arguments match and returns false otherwise.

-If a header listed in the header-names argument exists, it contains the null key ("").
-However, if the named header is not present, it does not contain the null key.
+If a header listed in the header-names argument exists, it contains the empty key ("").
+However, if the named header is not present, it does not match any key, including the empty key.
 So if a message contained the header these tests on that header evaluate as follows:

-X-Caffeine: C8H10N4O2
+X-Caffeine: C8H10N402

-header : is ["X-Caffeine"] [""] => false header : contains ["X-Caffeine"] [""] => true
+header : is ["X-Caffeine"] [""] => false header :contains ["X-Caffeine"] [""] => true not header :matches "Cc" "?"